riseadhikari/ml_deployment_fastAPI_AWS/README.rst

 Hi There:

-      In this project, I will be deploying a Machine Learning model using FastAPI and AWS.
+      In this project, I will be deploying a Machine Learning model using FastAPI, Docker and AWS.
 The model is a simple Neural Network, that predicts an image's class.
 I used FashionMNIST dataset and Pytorch to train the model.
 Anyway the model is not the main focus here.
 The main focus here is to learn and understand the flow of deploying a machine learning model in production, utilizing standard tools.
 This info is just for the context.
 Le't get started! :)

 What's Covered